beerose/blog/content/posts/cons-list/post.md

 };
 ```

+### When not to use cons list

+- It’s not a replacement to Array.
+- It’s not a random access list (thus I didn’t even implement it), so if you want fast random access then better use Array.

 ## Benchmarks ⌛️

 You may wonder if using _cons lists_ pays off somehow.
 In fact, it does!
 I did some benchmarks comparing operations on Array and on _cons list_ and the results are thrilling!
 [Here's the gist with benchmarks.](https://gist.github.com/beerose/5602b648c80dcdd14def856290652471)